 Community Access and Parking Program Pioneer Square

-SDOT is adding free Sunday parking time limits to on-street parking near restaurants and retail in Pioneer Square.
-Time limits will cover around 25% of the on-street spaces in the neighborhood and limit parking to 2 hours between 10 AM and 6 PM.
-Parking will remain free.
-For more information please see our mailer.
+Sunday time limits are now in effect on many streets in Pioneer Square.
+Time limits cover around 25% of the on-street spaces in the neighborhood and limit parking to 2 hours between 10 AM and 6 PM.
+They are concentrated on streets with restaurants and retail.
+Sunday parking remains free.
+For more information please see the project flyer.
 The implementation area is shown in blue in the map below.

 Pioneer Square is affected by multiple ongoing planning and transportation projects.
 These include: